 How to build your own Hot Wire CNC foam cutter.
-Firstly if you’re not sure what a CNC hot wire foam cutter is, then let me explain.
-Most foams can be cut with a hot wire and if you can control the wire very accurately then you can make wings and fuselages for RC airplanes and many other things e.g. signs.
+Firstly if you’re not sure what a hot wire cnc foam cutter is, then let me explain.
+Most types of foam can be cut with a hot wire and if you can control the wire accurately then you can make wings and fuselages for RC airplanes and many other things e.g. signs.
 Its possible to do without a CNC (Computer Numerical Control) machine just by guiding a hot wire over templates.
 This method is less expensive and is a good place to start on the hot wire cnc foam cutter journey.
 You’ll get good experience of working with a hot wire.
 My Super VC10 wings were made this way before I had my machine.

-- In the build of the Vickers Super VC10 airliner I’ve had to make many templates for various parts.
+- When I built my Vickers Super VC10 airliner I’ve had to make many templates for wings and tail plane.
 The first couple aren’t so bad but after a while it gets a bit tedious.
-A CNC cutter would eliminate this
+A CNC cutter would eliminate this.

 - I visited Mike Black of Green Air Designs to see his VC10 and had a very pleasant time.
 Mike showed me his laser cutter working and showed me his other machines.
 That inspired me to build a hot wire CNC

-- It’s really quite feasible to do and a quick search on the net show many DIY CNC machines, most tend to be routers and 3D printers (I’ve got them as well, the CNC bug bit me)
+- It’s really quite easy to do and a quick search on the internet shows up many DIY CNC machines, most tend to be routers and 3D printers (I’ve got them as well, the CNC bug bit me)

 - I’m always been fascinated by CNC but never thought it would be possible on a small budget but thanks to the Chinese and the affordable CNC kits its quite easy.

 After a lot of research and some real good advice from CNC forums ( http://www.mycncuk.com/ and http://www.cnczone.com/) I decided on building this version.
 Full details on this page http://www.rckeith.co.uk/cnc-detailed-build-and-plans/

-I’ve decided to use threaded rod for the lead screws, because I believe the accuracy required in foam cutting is not that critical.
-These came from http://www.screwfix.com/prods/98942/Fixings/Injection-Fixing/BZP-Threaded-Rod-M12-Pack-of-5
+I’ve decided to use threaded rod for the lead screws, because the accuracy required for hot wire foam cutting is not as much say for a CNC router with wooden or metal parts.

-I used 2 PC Power supply in series 2 ATX PSU wired in series to give 24 Volts.
-This can be a little dangerous if you not careful to isolate the second PSU, so I’d recommend you putchase on specially designed to give 24 Volts.
+I used 2 PC ATX Power supply in series to give 24 Volts.
+This can be a little dangerous if you not careful to isolate the second PSU, so I’d recommend purchasing one specially designed to give 24 Volts.
 These are now quite cheap and take up up less space

-Build finished with some pictures below.
+Build was finished see pictures and video below.
 Tested and it works.
 I used RJ45 cables and sockets to connect motors to controller.
 This allows easy dismantle when not in use, my space is limited .
 It’s been wired so each motor wire uses 1 pair of the RG45 cable to allow for higher current.

 To control the CNC machine you need some software and after much research I decided to go with Mach3 from ArtSoft http://www.machsupport.com/ its very well supported and there are several videos on YouTube that describe how to install and configure.
 There is a free version that allows 500 lines of g-code to run.

-G-code is the instruction sent to the machine that tells it how far and what direction to move he stepper motors.
+G-code is the instructions sent to the machine that tells it how far and what direction to move he stepper motors.
 You don’t need to learn g-code as there is software to convert drawings into the code.
-I’ve tried a couple FoamWorks and Profili2 and have settled on Profili2 which does a lot more than generate g-code for wing profiles.
+I’ve tried a couple FoamWorks and Profili2 Pro and have settled on Profili2 Pro which does a lot more than generate g-code for wing profiles.